polizoto/auto_captions_dl_pc/README.md

 - clean out other MP4 and TXT files in folder

 1. CD to directory with scripts
-2. Enter path to you_tube.sh script and enter YouTube URL.
-Press Enter
+2. Enter path to youtube.sh script and enter YouTube URL.
+Press Enter `./youtube.sh YouTube_URL`